Hot Springs, North Carolina

 Hot Springs is a town in Madison County, North Carolina, United States.
-The population was 560 at the 2010 census.
-It is part of the Asheville Metropolitan Statistical Area.
-It is a resort town, reliant on the tourist economy of its namesake springs, and being situated near the Appalachian Trail and the French Broad River.
+The population was 520 at the 2020 census.
+It is part of the Asheville metropolitan statistical area.
+It is situated on the Appalachian Trail and French Broad River near the North Carolina-Tennessee border.
+Hot Springs is best known for its hiking trails, natural springs, and mountain town atmosphere.